Andrewodwyer/project3-battleships/README.md

     - This function will be used to create 4 boards.
 1 each for the computer and players ship positions and 1 each for the computer and players shots.

 - Function 3.
 Print board
-    - Two boards are printed.
-They take there parameters of the player_shot (tracking board) and player_board (ship position).
+    - Two boards are printed. player_shot (tracking board) and player_board (ship position) are placed in as arguments.

-- Function 3, place ships.
+- Function 3, Place ships.
     - The 5 ships of varying sizes are placed on the board, both horizontal and vertical.
 With random orientation and position on the grid.
     - The ships are given a grey colour to match the original game.
 A letter to indicate what type of ship it is. e.g. ’S’ would be a submarine.
     - The 5 ships are: